Logstown: Visit by George Croghan, 1748

 The provincial government of Pennsylvania was anxious to keep Native Americans in the Ohio Valley from being influenced by the French.
 As early as 1731, agents from Montreal had visited communities along the Ohio River, distributing goods and urging the tribes to send emissaries to Quebec to establish alliances.
 On September 18, 1747, George Croghan wrote to Thomas Lawrence in Philadelphia, a member of the Pennsylvania Provincial Council, that one of his men, who had just come "down from ye Woods," had informed him that "the Indians at this side of the Lake Erie are making war very briskly against the French, but is very impatient to hear from their brothers, ye English, expecting a present of powder and lead; which, if they don't get, I am of opinion, by the best accounts, that they will turn to the French."
-In November 1747 Scarouady and other Iroquois leaders visited Philadelphia to sign the "Treaty Between the President and Council of the Province of Pennsylvania and the Ohio Indians," promising a military alliance against the French in exchange for supplies and trade goods.
+In November 1747 Scarouady and other Haudenosaunee leaders visited Philadelphia to sign the "Treaty Between the President and Council of the Province of Pennsylvania and the Ohio Indians," promising a military alliance against the French in exchange for supplies and trade goods.
 The Council obtained £200 worth of goods and sent Croghan to Logstown in April, 1748 to cement the terms of the treaty and secure the tribes' loyalty to the British.
 Conrad Weiser was to follow in August with more gifts.
 Croghan met in council with 1500 men at Logstown, and finding the Council's gifts insufficient for all of them, he added an additional £224 in powder, lead, knives, flints, brass wire, and tobacco from his own stock.
 This gesture was influential in maintaining the alliance between the British and the Ohio tribes.

 In late July, fifty-five representatives of the Six Nations, Delawares, Shawnees, Nanticokes, and Twightwees met at the courthouse in Lancaster, Pennsylvania and signed a peace treaty with the Pennsylvania Provincial Council.
 This treaty guaranteed commercial access to tribes across the Ohio Valley as far west as the Wabash River, an unprecedented diplomatic achievement for the English.

 Visit by Conrad Weiser, 1748

 In 1748, the colony of Pennsylvania sent Conrad Weiser, Pennsylvania's ambassador to the Six Nations, to Logstown.
 Arriving on August 27, he set up his headquarters in Croghan's trading post and visited the surrounding villages.
-Soon a large number of Delaware, Shawnee, Iroquois and Wyandot Indians gathered at Logstown, including the Wyandot chief Orontony and five other leaders from Kuskusky, who "behav’d like People of good Sense & Sincerity."
+Soon a large number of Delaware, Shawnee, Haudenosaunee and Wyandot gathered at Logstown, including the Wyandot chief Orontony and five other leaders from Kuskusky, who "behav’d like People of good Sense & Sincerity."
 Weiser met each tribe separately and then in a general council he announced that King George's War had ended and that England and France signed a peace treaty.
 As a result, the English had no more war supplies for them and he distributed gifts instead.
 The chiefs complied with his request for a count of their warriors in the Ohio Valley region:

-Unnamed Iroquois chief, early 18th century.
+Unnamed Haudenosaunee chief, early 18th century.